 Lewis University offers an online MS in computer science program with a concentration in artificial intelligence.
 Students learn how to design and implement computing systems that perceive, act, and learn.

-Concentration courses cover topics such as artificial intelligence, natural language processing, robotics, statistical programming, and machine learning.
+Concentration courses cover artificial intelligence; natural language processing; robotics; statistical programming; and machine learning.
 Each class goes in-depth on multiple technical areas, including Bayesian networks, Markov Decision Processes (MDPs), and reinforcement learning control.
 Before graduation, students will design and conduct a faculty-advised research thesis that results in publication-worthy documentation.
 The program consists of 33 credits.

 Stanford University (Graduate Certificate)